PhoebeIvana/cloud20-uas/README.md

 ---

 ### 6️.
 Launch
-Launching the zone finalizes the configuration and brings all defined resources (network, hosts, storage, etc.) into an operational state.
+When the zone is launched, the configuration is complete and all specified resources—network, hosts, storage, etc.—become operational.

-- Review configuration
-- Click **Launch Zone**
+- Examine the setup and select **Launch Zone**.
-- Wait for resources (host, storage, network) to initialize
+- Await the initialization of the host, storage, and network resources.

-Once launched, the zone becomes active and available for deploying virtual machines.
+The zone is activated and ready for virtual machine deployment after it is launched.

 ---

 # Registering an ISO

-Once the zone has been successfully created and enabled, the next step is to register an ISO.
-This ISO will later be used to install virtual machines (VMs) in the zone we just set up.
+The next step is to register an ISO when the zone has been successfully created and enabled.
+Virtual machines (VMs) will thereafter be installed in the zone we just created using this ISO.

 ## Navigation Path:
 `Image ➝ ISO ➝ Register ISO`